aweiteka/ose-build-pipeline/README.md

 TBD

-## Migrating to Hosted OpenShift
+## Migrating to another OpenShift Instance

 If you were working on a local development environment you can migrate your work to a hosted environment.

-Export your template.
+1. Export your template.
 We're exporting all resources as template.
-TODO: we need this template locally.
+You may pass in the label option to select certain resources such as `-l app=mongodb`.

     oc export all --all -o json --as-template myproject > myproject.json

-We'll use the OpenShift container image interactively to login to the hosted (non-local) OpenShift server.
-You'll need the URL of the OpenShift server.

-1. Enter the openshift/origin container image.
+1. Logout of the local environment.

-        sudo docker run -it --name origin --entrypoint bash openshift/origin
+        oc logout

-1. Try to login.
+1. Try to login to the hosted environment.

         oc login https://<openshift_console_url>